elodiemaignant/elodiemaignant.github.io/_pages/about.md

 * **April 2023** -- Our submission to [GSI'23](https://conference-gsi.org/) with Anna Calissano and Xavier Pennec, entitled "Towards Quotient Barycentric Subspaces" has been accepted with oral presentation!

-* **May 2021** -- Elodie Maignant: My implementation of a "Visualization of Kendall shape spaces for triangles" in the library [Geomstats](https://github.com/geomstats/challenge-iclr-2021) won 2nd price at ICLR Computational Geometry & Topology Challenge 2021!